Meet Melanie Seaton, a Non-Clinical PhD student. In her PhD project, she’s developing cellular micromotors to improve ovarian cancer management.

 I’m not 100% sure yet but I know there will be a lot of options open to me.
 Continuing in academic research appeals to me but I know this isn’t necessarily for everyone and there may be opportunities available to me that I’m not even aware of yet.
 Luckily the Careers team are on hand to help with this when I need to start making some decisions!

 Non-Clinical Phd Studentships

-Discover more about the Non-Clinical PhD Studentships available in Manchester.
+Learn more about our Non-Clinical PhD Studentships and other opportunities.